-The conjunction of a stressful work environment and erratic schedules at call centers leave employees physically, mentally, and emotional drained and they often call in sick.
+The conjunction of a stressful work environment and erratic schedules at call centers leave employees physically, mentally, and emotionally drained and they often call in sick.
 According to the statistics provided by benchmarking firm Dimension Data – the average rate of annual absence in call centres across the world is 11%.

 While it may not seem to be such a high percentage, in reality – this figure of absenteeism can immensely impact the quality of service.
 As remaining call center agents shoulder the responsibilities of the absentees, the increased work volume hampers customer interactions.
 Over a period of time, absenteeism impacts staff morale and hinders the growth of the business.